Zionist antisemitism: Desire to expel the Jewish diaspora

-Richard S. Levy, a scholar of antisemitism, wrote that "[a]ntisemites certainly found Zionism useful" because Zionism provided "antisemitic Zionists" with a justification as to why Jewish people who were living in the diaspora should be expelled from the societies which they had lived in for centuries.
+Richard S. Levy, a scholar of antisemitism, wrote that "[a]ntisemites certainly found Zionism useful" because Zionism provided "antisemitic Zionists" with a justification as to why Jewish people who were living in the diaspora should be expelled from the societies in which they had lived for centuries.
 Coerced emigration to the Land of Israel appealed to antisemites because it provided them with a "solution to the Jewish question".

 Arthur Balfour was opposed to a British mandate over Palestine, but supported Zionism as a method to reduce the "alien entity" of Jews in gentile societies, whose presence he considered destabilizing.
 (Note: "He did however believe that Zionism could alleviate the continued presence in gentile society of an alien entity that posed a continuing danger to the stability of that society."
-(Defries 2014)) Writer Bari Weiss considers Balfour as an example of a historical antisemitic Zionist; though Balfour was instrumental in establishing the creation of a Zionist state, he did so because he did not want Jews emigrating from Eastern Europe, many of whom were escaping pogroms in the Russian Empire, to immigrate to Britain.
+(Defries 2014)) Writer Bari Weiss considers Balfour as an example of a historical antisemitic Zionist.
+However, Balfour was instrumental in establishing the creation of a Zionist state.
+He did so because he did not want Jews emigrating from Eastern Europe, many of whom were escaping pogroms in the Russian Empire, to immigrate to Britain.
 Weiss cites Balfour's support of the Aliens Act 1905, which restricted Jewish immigration into Britain, as an example of his antisemitism.

 The Polish government of the 1930s supported Jewish immigration to Israel for reasons similar to Balfour.
 The Polish government during this period was a staunch supporter of the Zionist movement, while also adopting increasingly antisemitic domestic policies.
 The Polish government actively encouraged emigration to Mandatory Palestine because it decreased the population of Polish Jews.
 Historian Emanuel Melzer wrote that the Polish government's attitudes towards Zionism and Jewish emigration "implied that Jews were superfluous, alien, and even a destructive element" and that this attitude "might have had its repercussions on a part of the Polish population's attitude towards the Jews during the war", but acknowledges that the Shoah itself was not caused by the intensification of Polish antisemitism between 1936 and 1939.
 During the 1920s and 1930s, the General Jewish Labour Bund in Poland was vocally critical of this antisemitic Zionism.
 The Bund produced election campaign materials including the terms "antisemitic Zionists" and "Zionist antisemites", arguing that the Zionist promotion of emigration and cooperation with the Polish government strengthened antisemitic forces within Polish society.

 The French-Jewish journalist Alain Gresh noted that the antisemitic right-wing politician and Nazi collaborator Xavier Vallat said: "Jews would never integrate into France and that they had to go to Israel."
 University of Glasgow lecturer Timothy Peace has noted that some members of the French far right could be considered "antisemitic Zionists", because they want French Jews to emigrate to Israel.